ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 > cp boilerplates/boilerplate.md 0005-tutorial-short-title/01.md
 ```

-If you want to add images to your markdown file, place them in the `public/tutorial-assets` directory, with the following naming convention:
+If you want to add images to your Markdown file, place them in the `public/tutorial-assets` directory, with the following naming convention:

 `T<4-digit-tutorial-id>L<2-digit-lesson-number>-<imageName>`, such as `T0001L05-diagram.svg`.

-Then in your lesson markdown file, you can either add it with regular markdown:
+Then in your lesson Markdown file, you can either add it with regular Markdown:

 ```
 ![Description of the image](tutorial-assets/T0001L01-diagram.svg)